mcelrath/braidcoin/braidpool_spec.md

 The script

+[kp]

+We need to work out the detail here.
+Loads to do, I think.

+[/kp]

 ## Pool Transactions and Derivative Instruments

 If the decentralized mining pool supports transactions of its own, one could